k2view-academy/K2View-Academy/articles/TDM/tdm_overview/02_tdm_glossary.md

 <h4>TDM GUI</h4>
 </td>
 <td valign="top" width="600pxl">
-<p>The self-service web application of the TDM product.
-Used for TDM setup and for creating, executing, and monitoring TDM tasks.</p>
+<p>TDM product’s self-service web application.
+It is used in TDM setup and in TDM tasks’ creation, execution and monitoring.</p>
 </td>
 </tr>
 <tr>